Father Louis Lepage

-Pupil of the Quebec seminary, the young Lepage was destined for the priesthood.
-6 April 1715, Mgr.
-De Saint-Valier ordained him orally and immediately sent him to minister as parish priest in the parish of Île Jésus, near Montreal.
+A student of the Quebec seminary, young Lepage was destined for the priesthood.
+On April 6, 1715, Bishop de Saint-Valier ordained him to be a priest and immediately sent him to exercise his ministry, as pastor, in the parish of Île Jésus, near Montreal.
 Father Lepage soon found himself grappling with the same difficulties which then confronted most of the priests of the colony.
-The inhabitants, not very rich, scarcely able to meet their own needs, could not help their pastors.
-Endowed by the nature of an enterprising spirit, the parish priest of Île Jésus decided to create sources of income that would enable him to live on his own and to carry out the program of parish works he had planned. .
+The inhabitants, not very rich, barely sufficient for their own needs, could not come to the aid of their pastors.
+Gifted by the nature of an enterprising spirit, the parish priest of Île Jésus decided to create sources of income that would allow him to live on his own and to carry out the program of parish works that he had drawn up for himself. .

-On 2 September 1720, he bought, for the price of 10, 000 books of Me François-Marie Bouat, advisor to the king and lieutenant general at the headquarters of Montreal, the Seigniory of Terrebonne, including two leagues in length by two leagues of depth, located on the north side of Rivière des Prairies, opposite Île Jésus, between the seigneury of Lachenaye and the lands of Sieur Petit and Langloiserie, with adjacent islands, islets and flats and a mill.
-The transaction was advantageous for Sieur Bouat, who had acquired the same seigneury 2 years ago from Dame Marie-Catherine de Saint-Georges, widow of Louis Lecomte Dupré, a Montreal merchant, for the sum of 5,268 livres.
+On September 2, 1720, he bought, for the price of 10 livres from Me François-Marie Bouat, king's adviser and lieutenant general at the siege of Montreal, the seigneury of Terrebonne, comprising two leagues in length by two leagues in depth, located on the north side of Rivière des Prairies, opposite Île Jésus, between the seigneury of Lachenaye and the lands of Sieurs Petit and Langloiserie, with the adjacent islands, islets and flats and a mill.
+The transaction was advantageous for Sieur Bouat, who had acquired the same seigneury 000 years earlier from Dame Marie-catherine de Saint-Georges, widow of Louis Lecomte Dupré, merchant of Montreal, for the sum of 2 pounds.

-The stages were burning at that time in the Canadian clergy.
-Satisfied with the zeal shown by the abbot Lepage and eager to encourage him, Bishop de Saint-Valier raised the young parish priest of Île Jésus to the dignity of canon of the chapter of the cathedral of Notre-Dame de Québec, l 9 june 1731, and charged him with the functions of vicar general of the diocese.
-The new canon obtained permission from his bishop to go and live on his lordship Terrebonne, which had been erected canonically parish in 1723, with the right of patronage for the priest in the church he proposed to build.
+The steps were taken at that time in the Canadian clergy.
+Satisfied with the zeal shown by Father Lepage and eager to encourage him, Bishop de Saint-Valier elevated the young parish priest of Île Jésus to the dignity of canon of the chapter of the cathedral of Notre-Dame de Québec, June 9 1731, and entrusted him with the functions of vicar general of the diocese.
+The new canon obtained permission from his bishop to go and live on his seigneury of Terrebonne, which had been canonically erected into a parish in 1723, with the right of patronage for the parish priest in the church he proposed to build.